pingcap/docs-cn/reference/tidb-binlog/tidb-binlog-kafka.md

 ### Configure Pump/Drainer

-Use the Pump service deployed using Ansible.
+Use the Pump service deployed using TiDB Ansible.
 Set metrics in startup parameters.

 When you start Drainer, set the two parameters of `--metrics-addr` and `--metrics-interval`.
 Set `--metrics-addr` as the address of Push Gateway.
 Set `--metrics-interval` as the frequency of push (default 15 seconds).